cla-bit/PayStackEase/docs/source/plans.rst

 Plan Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.plans
+This wrapper class facilitates synchronous integration with Paystack Plans API.

-Wrapper for Paystack Plans API The Plans API allows you to create and manage installment payment options on your integration.
+The Plans API allows you to create and manage installment payment options on your integration.

 ----------

 .. py:class:: PlanClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.base.PayStackBaseClientAPI`

     Paystack Plan API Reference: `Plans`_